-In 2017, San Bernardino County suffered 2.7 deaths from opioids for every 100,000 people.
+In 2017, San Bernardino County suffered 2.7 deaths from Opioids for every 100,000 people.
 This number well below the national and state averages, and one of the lowest in the country.
-That totals out to only 57 deaths across an area of over two-million people.
+That totals out to only 57 deaths across an area of over 2 million people.
 However, that number is almost double the 36 deaths that happened in 2016.
-So, while many area have seen improvement from 2016 to 2017, it looks like San Bernardino County may be declining.
+So, while many areas have seen improvement from 2016 to 2017, it looks like San Bernardino County may be declining.

-Despite its low death-rate, however, the local government has put into place an organization to better oversee the growing opioid crisis.
-There are four different narcotic treatment programs that address opioid addiction across San Bernardino County.
+Despite the county’s low death-rate, the local government has put into place an organization to better oversee the growing Opioid crisis.
+There are 4 different narcotic treatment programs that address Opioid addiction across San Bernardino County.
 One of them, the Inland Empire Safe Opioid Prescribing Medical Task Force, is focused on addressing the addiction concerns from prescribers.
-Guidelines like limiting the number of prescribing physicians one can have and not prescribing drugs that have high potential for abuse, like OxyContin, fentanyl, and other long-acting opioids.
-While some hospitals have already signed up, they are trying to push it out to more across the county and state.
+Guidelines like limiting the number of prescribing physicians one can have and not prescribing drugs that have high potential for abuse, like OxyContin, Fentanyl, and other long-acting Opioids.
+While some hospitals have already signed up, the task force is trying to push the guidelines out to more across the county and state.

-While the opioid issue Is growing in San Bernardino County, there has been an issue with methamphetamines for the past decade.
-Looking at the admissions to county funded treatment services, there have been over 2,000 admissions a year since 2009 and almost hit 3,000 in 2016.
-2017 was the first year that there were more admissions into treatment facilities for people suffering from an opioid addiction than meth addiction.
+While the Opioid issue is growing in San Bernardino County, Methamphetamines are still a present issue for the past decade.
+Looking at the admissions to county funded treatment services, there have been over 2,000 admissions a year since 2009 and almost 3,000 in 2016.
+2017 was the first year that there were more admissions into treatment facilities for people suffering from an Opioid addiction than a Meth addiction.
 However, when looked at collectively, more people in San Bernardino County are entering rehab year after year.

-Across San Bernardino County, there are roughly 660 prescriptions for opioid per 1,000 people.
+Across San Bernardino County, there are roughly 660 prescriptions for an Opioid per 1,000 people.

 San Bernardino is a large area with a large population.
-That being said, that isn’t always cohesive to recovering.
-Sometimes, the person struggling needs to get away from where their addiction was born and go somewhere where they aren’t surrounded by familiar faces.
+That being said, some may want to consider leaving the area for treatment.
+Sometimes, the person struggling needs to get away from where their addiction was born and go somewhere where they aren’t surrounded by familiar faces or triggers.